Lease End

 Adam Broud

-TL;DR (7-minute read): Yes, Carvana can buy out some leased cars in 2026, but it depends on the manufacturer, the state you live in, and whether your leasing company allows third-party buyouts.
+TL;DR (7-minute read): Yes, Carvana can buy out some leased cars, but it depends on the manufacturer, the state you live in, and whether your leasing company allows third-party buyouts.
 In most cases, buying out your own leased car directly often puts more money and control back in your hands.
-(Lease End can help you with that.)
+(Lease End can help you with that or selling out your lease.)

 Lease EndCars in a vending machine